chef/chef-web-docs/chef_master/source/config_rb_server.rst

                                !PSK"

 ``nginx['ssl_protocols']``
    The SSL protocol versions that are enabled.
-SSL 3.0 is supported by the Chef server; however, SSL 3.0 is an obsolete and insecure protocol.
-Transport Layer Security (TLS)---TLS 1.0, TLS 1.1, and TLS 1.2---has effectively replaced SSL 3.0, which provides for authenticated version negotiation between the chef-client and Chef server, which ensures the latest version of the TLS protocol is used.
+SSL 3.0 is supported by the Chef Infra Server; however, SSL 3.0 is an obsolete and insecure protocol.
+Transport Layer Security (TLS)---TLS 1.0, TLS 1.1, and TLS 1.2---has effectively replaced SSL 3.0, which provides for authenticated version negotiation between the Chef Infra Client and Chef Infra Server, which ensures the latest version of the TLS protocol is used.
 For the highest possible security, it is recommended to disable SSL 3.0 and allow all versions of the TLS protocol.
 For example:

    .. code-block:: ruby